 If the feet angle out excessively this is called outtoeing.
 It isn’t as common as intoeing, but in most cases, it is also just part of normal development.
 If you want reassurance that your child is walking normally, ask your pediatrician during a routine well-child visit.

-Tibial torsion is in-turning of your child's lower leg (tibia).
+Tibial torsion: In-turning of your child's lower leg (tibia).
 In the womb, the legs were in a confined position.
 Tibial torsion means the legs didn't rotate into the turned-out position after birth.
-The condition improves without treatment, usually before age four.
-Splints, special shoes and exercise programs don't help.
-Consider surgery only if your child is at least eight to 10 years old and the problem has persisted or causes significant walking problems.
+The condition improves without treatment, usually before age 4 Splints, special shoes, and exercise programs don't help.
+Consider surgery only if your child is at least 8-10 years old and the problem has persisted or causes significant walking problems.